San Cristoforo, Siena: History

 The original Romanesque style church with a Latin Cross layout was initially constructed in the 11th to 12th-century.
 Traces of Romanesque columns remain in the adjacent small cloister.

 During the 13th century, the cloister would host the council of the nascent Republic of Siena.
 It is claimed that at this site in 1260, a meeting took place between the Council of 24 and Florentine ambassadors.
-The latters demanded that Siena breach its walls, and allow Florentine fortresses in each Terzo.
+The latter demanded that Siena breach its walls, and allow Florentine fortresses in each Terzo.
 These heavy demands forced the former to decide that war with Florence was inevitable, and they dismissed the ambassadors, and prepared for war.
 They acknowledged the need to hire German mercenaries from Count Giordano d'Anglano, vicar of King Manfred, but lacked the funds.
 Upon hearing this, Salimbene Salimbeni, banker and founder of an early branch of the future Monte dei Paschi, merely walked to his nearby home, and returned to this cloister with the wheelbarrow full of 118,000 florins.
 The mercenaries proved essential to the Sienese victory at the Battle of Montaperti.

 Also at this church, it is said that in 1376, Saint Catherine of Siena was able to force a reconciliation of a bitter feud between the Maconi and Tolomei/Rimaldini families.
 With the feuding parties present, she entered into a trance like extasis while in prayer at an altar.